 Here are all the details on the tax payment modes available for individuals.
 You get one month from the date of the Notice of Assessment (NOA) to pay your taxes (even if you have filed an objection and are awaiting the outcome).

-What happens if you pay your tax late?
+What happens if you pay your income tax late?

-If the tax continues to remain unpaid, further enforcement actions could be done for IRAS to recover the taxes, such as:
+If the income tax continues to remain unpaid, further enforcement actions could be performed for IRAS to recover the taxes, such as:

 - Issuing a Travel Restriction Order (TRO) to stop you from leaving Singapore; and/or taking legal action

-With just a few weeks left to file your income tax, it’s a good time to visit myTax Portal to get started and get yourself familiarised.
+With tax season soon approaching, it’s a good time to visit the myTax Portal to get started and get yourself familiarised.
 You could also use this handy guide by IRAS for step-by-step instructions on e-Filing via MyTaxPortal.

 Read these next:

 Guide To Supplementary Retirement Scheme (SRS) And Tips To Maximise It